Ficool

 It was finally hitting that time of day that was perfect.

-The sun and moon were fighting over who belonged in the sky.
+The sun and moon were fighting over who belonged in the sky, replicating the fight inside her.

 To Ayla's delight, the effects of it were magical.